rpolnx/global-go-tasks/README.md

 ## Requirements

-Need to have a project that uses testify and gotests
+Need to have a project that uses testify and gotests.
+Also, you need to have template from gotests testify installed under
+- ~/.gotests/templates/testify

 ## Extension Settings
 This extension contributes the following settings: